A29-Dev/SimpleD2M/readme.md

    cd fabcord

 0. Auto setup
-   Run `./setup` to set up Python environment, or follow the below steps to setup manually.
+   Run `./setup` to set up Python environment (Linux only), or follow the below steps to setup manually.

 2. Create and activate virtual environment